 It was a powerful moment in every game as our team dug in against its formidable foe.

-If you happened to be standing on the field (or even in the stands) I don’t think it’s something you’d easily ever forget.
+If you happened to be standing on the field (or even in the stands), I don’t think it’s something you’d easily ever forget.

-When I went to the VA for my exit physical before retirement they handed me some paperwork to fill out but when they saw my branch and the indicator that I was an Airborne Ranger I remember the clerk chuckling and handing me an entirely new (and much larger) ream of paperwork to fill out.
+When I went to the VA for my exit physical before retirement, they handed me some paperwork to fill out.
+But, when they saw my branch and the indicator that I was an Airborne Ranger, I remember the clerk chuckling and handing me an entirely new (and much larger) ream of paperwork to fill out.

 He looked at me and said – “you’re going to need it.”

-I’ll save the long story for another time but let me share a snippet of it with you: a few years later the first of many damaged discs in my back blew out – I lost the use of my right foot for a period – lost a good portion of strength in my right leg – and the pain was phenomenal.
+I’ll save the long story for another time, but let me share a snippet of it with you.
+A few years later, the first of many damaged discs in my back blew out – I lost the use of my right foot for a period – lost a good portion of strength in my right leg – and the pain was phenomenal.

 The docs thought for sure I was due for a fuse – but it turns out they didn’t need to do it – we opted for a more conservative treatment of cortisone injections into the spine (not pleasant but still…).

 Finally, I was functional (sort of) – and could start working out again.
-This was not my first time crawling back from an injury but I knew this one would be a bit tougher because those discs are always riding the ragged edge of a repeat.
+This was not my first time crawling back from an injury, but I knew this one would be a bit tougher because those discs are always riding the ragged edge of a repeat.
 And here’s the bottom line:

 I could either lay on the couch and say that’s it – or I could get back into the gym and figure out how to, within my ability, prevent that from happening again.
-And the only way to do that was to strengthen my body and maintain a conditioning that allowed me to function, protect my back, and do what I needed to do without blowing those things out again.

-Wouldn’t you know it – I started to crawl out of that one – started feeling better – and a few months later – blam – out went my thyroid.
+Wouldn’t you know it – I started to crawl out of that one – started feeling better – and a few months later – blam! – out went my thyroid.

-This was definitely getting annoying – what was really frustrating was that the only dogs we had at that time were my wife’s chihuahua’s and my first goal was (and don’t laugh) but my very first goal was to be able to out-walk that stupid chihuahua!!
+This was definitely getting annoying.
+What was really frustrating was that the only dogs we had at that time were my wife’s chihuahuas, and my first goal was (and don’t laugh) … but my very first goal was to be able to out-walk that stupid Chihuahua!!

 That’s how bad I was.